ozgurDS/Text-File-Editor/README.md

 ## About

-This project aiming to create a file editor for manipulating the words in a text based file.
-The program has 3 main functions: finding, replacing and deleting the words as the user pleases.
+This project aims to create a file editor program for manipulating the words in a text based file.
+The program has 3 main functions: finding, replacing and deleting the words in the selected file as the user pleases.

 ## Getting Started